abhipunter/Projects-/README.md

 # Projects-
-This is a Repo for all the python Projects I have completed.
+This is a for all the python Projects I have completed.